 What is Mitochondrial disease and what causes it?

 Mitochondria are the “powerhouse” of the cells that produce 90% of the energy needed to sustain life.
 In mitochondrial disorders, the mitochondria’s ability to convert food and oxygen into energy is impaired because of a genetic mutation in the DNA.
 We all have two types of DNA in our bodies.
-The nuclear DNA is found in the cell’s nucleus and is inherited from both our mother and father.
+Nuclear DNA is found in the cell’s nucleus and is inherited from both our mother and father.
 Mitochondria also have DNA, inherited from mothers.
 Because both types of DNA are responsible for the structure and function of the mitochondria, mutations in either can cause mitochondrial disorders.
 Mutations can be inherited from parents or can occur randomly in a child called de novo mutations.

 What are the symptoms?